 Hudson Valley Fresh

 Dutch Hollow Farm is also a member of Hudson Valley Fresh, a local cooperative of 10 family farms in the Hudson Valley that processes its own milk.
-Milk is sold within an 80-mile radius of the processing plant, located in Poughkeepsie, NY, with a guarantee of 36 hours from farm to consumer.
+Milk is sold within an 80-mile radius of the processing plant, located in Kingston, NY, with a guarantee of 36 hours from farm to consumer.
 For more information visit their website or their Facebook page.

 Day at the Dairy